python/cpython/Doc/library/multiprocessing.rst

       Unix daemons or services, they are normal processes that will be terminated (and not joined) if non-daemonic processes have exited.

-   In addition to the  :class:`Threading.Thread` API, :class:`Process` objects also support the following attributes and methods:
+   In addition to the  :class:`threading.Thread` API, :class:`Process` objects also support the following attributes and methods:

    .. attribute:: pid